 Pests and diseases must also be managed to minimise their impact on productivity.

-A well considered grazing strategy is important in maximising the productive potential of a fodder crop as they are capable of producing a large volume of feed over a relatively short period of time.
+A well-considered grazing strategy is important in maximising the productive potential of a fodder crop as they can produce a large volume of feed over a relatively short period of time.

 Forage crops can be grown for the sole purpose of fodder conservation.
 Fodder conservation can be a useful way to make the most of forage that is surplus to a grazing requirement.
 Forage crops are generally conserved as hay or silage, depending upon the crop and the intended use of the forage.